In some circumstances, we may also collect and hold “sensitive information”. This includes information about:

 - other superannuation and insurance entities;

-What happens if we are unable to collect your personal information?If we cannot collect your personal information one or more of the following may occur:
+If we cannot collect your personal information one, or more of the following may occur:

 - we may be unable to tailor the content of our websites, emails and mobile device apps to your preferences or to give you more relevant content.